Corporate Governance-Risk Management

 Metrics and Targets

-Since 2022, ISO 14064-1:2018 has been introduced for greenhouse gas inventory to identify company emission hotspots, facilitating the development of the company's carbon reduction plan.
-In 2022, only the Kaohsiung headquarters and Kaohsiung Lin Guang Plant 5 were inventoried.
-The inventory boundary will continue to expand, with the Hsinchu branch included in 2023.
-The greenhouse gas inventory for all Taiwan business sites is expected to be completed by 2025, and by 2027, the inventory will be aligned with the financial statement boundary and verified by a qualified third-party verification body.
-In addition, the company aims to reduce greenhouse gas emissions by 40% by 2035, with specific strategies and plans under development.
-Currently, the company has not yet established an internal carbon pricing or incentive system.
-In the future, an environmental accounting system will be established to facilitate the introduction of an internal carbon pricing system and its linkage to internal performance.
+Since 2022, Laser Tek has adopted ISO 14064-1:2018 for greenhouse gas inventory to identify emission hotspots and facilitate the company's future carbon reduction plans.
+In 2022, only the Kaohsiung headquarters and Kaohsiung Lin Guang Plant were inventoried.
+The inventory boundary will continue to expand, with the Hsinchu branch included in 2024.
+By 2026, the company aims to complete GHG inventory and assurance for all Taiwan business sites, establish a GHG emission base year, promote subsequent reduction plans, and extend the parent company's operating model to consolidated subsidiaries.
+By 2028, Laser Tek will complete a GHG inventory consistent with the financial reporting boundary and obtain third-party verification from a qualified institution.
+In addition, the company targets a 40% reduction in GHG emissions by 2035.
+Currently, Laser Tek has not established an internal carbon pricing or incentive system.
+In the future, the company will first establish environmental accounting to facilitate the introduction of an internal carbon pricing system and link it to internal performance.

-• Based on ISO14064-1:2018 inventory, the boundary includes Kaohsiung headquarters, Kaohsiung Lin Guang Plant 5, and Hsinchu branch.
-Data has not yet been verified by a third-party organization.
+• According to ISO 14064-1:2018 inventory, the boundary includes Kaohsiung headquarters, Kaohsiung Lin Guang Plant, and Hsinchu branch.
+Data has not yet been verified by a third-party institution.

 • Unit: metric tons CO2e.

-• The 2023 electricity emission factor adopts the latest announcement from the Taiwan Bureau of Energy: 0.494 kg CO2e/kWh.
+• The 2024 electricity emission factor is based on the latest announcement by the Bureau of Energy, Ministry of Economic Affairs, Taiwan: 0.474 kg CO2e/kWh.

-• Numbers are calculated to four decimal places (rounded), which may cause slight discrepancies.
+• Figures are calculated to four decimal places (rounded), which may cause slight discrepancies.

 Intellectual Property Management